djmorris7/djmorris7.github.io/_pages/teaching.md

 classes: wide
 ---

 During my MPhil and PhD candidature I have worked in a casual capacity at the University of Adelaide.
-During this time I worked a variety of roles across all levels of undergraduate courses.
-The most notable of which was working as a stand-in lecturer for Computational Bayesian Statistics III in semester 2 of 2022 and as its course coordinator in semester 2 of 2023.
+I have worked in many different capacities over my early teaching career with a variety of roles across all levels of undergraduate courses.
+The most notable of my experiences have been working as a stand-in lecturer for Computational Bayesian Statistics III in semester 2 of 2022 and as its course coordinator in semester 2 of 2023, doing the same for Probability and Statistics II in semester 1 of 2024, and being the course coordinator for Random processes III in semester 2 of 2024.

 ## Current teaching

-Currently I am coordinating [Random processes III](https://www.adelaide.edu.au/course-outlines/101488/1/sem-2/) and supervising 2 groups of students for the Master of Data Science Research/Industry Project A and B.
+Currently I am the course coordinator for [Random processes III](https://www.adelaide.edu.au/course-outlines/101488/1/sem-2/).

 ## Experience